![]() |

 The glass wall provides views of the Sutherland Courtyard, now one of the highlights of the law school's facilities.
 Featuring silver cloud granite benches and flooring, outside seating and lighting as well as a water fountain, this private courtyard has become a popular spot for studying, gathering with friends, meeting with professors or just taking a break from the day.

-(View photos of the 2011 renovation) (View video of renovation process)
+(View photos of the renovation)